Winter Haven Man Shot & Suspect Sought

-Winter Haven, Florida – Winter Haven Police have made an arrest in a shooting this morning that landed a man in the hospital with serious injuries.
+Winter Haven, Florida – Winter Haven Police have a person of interest in for questioning regarding a shooting this morning that landed a man in the hospital with serious injuries.

 Today at approximately 7:10 a.m., 42 year-old Antonio Deon Thomas (DOB 3-13-74, 628 Ave T NE, Winter Haven) was inside of his apartment along with his girlfriend when the motion sensors he installed outside of the apartment alerted him to movement.
 Thomas went to a back room of the apartment to see what caused the sensors to go off and saw three people inside of the back room.
 The three possibly entered the residence through an open window in the back of the apartment.